{{org_field_logo}}

 This policy aligns with the following legal and regulatory requirements:

-- Mental Capacity Act 2005 – Supporting decision-making for individuals lacking capacity.
+- Mental Capacity Act 2005 and its Code of Practice – supporting decision-making and best-interest processes for individuals who may lack capacity.

 4. Definition and Principles of End-of-Life and Palliative Care